m0st4f4-hub/MCP-ProjectManager/frontend/README.md

 Each event is JSON encoded with a `type` field describing the payload.

+### Updating README File Lists

+Run `npm run update-readmes` from the project root to refresh the `File List` sections across all README files.
+The script overwrites files in place, so review the diff and commit the changes.
+It automatically skips directories named `__tests__`.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: